Minivera/go-lander/README.md

 ```

 If you remove `Todo 2`, `Todo 2` will be reused and updated to the values of `Todo 3`, and `Todo 3` will trigger an
 unmount.
 This is different from other libraries that use a "keyed" approach to lists.
-GO-lander does not use keys
+Lander does not use keys
 and instead rely on node reuse.
 Let's visualize this:

 ```